Tonie-NG/blog-frontend/README.md

 # Tonie Search
 ## Description:
 This is a blog application that has the full functionality of a blog.
-Users can create posts, view post, delete posts, update their information alongside many othe functionalities
+Users can create posts, view post, delete posts, update their information alongside many other functionalities

 ## Live Demo
  This project is not complete.
 I'm still working on it, do wll to check in some other time.